ohumbe/ocp-configs-checklists/ansible/README_quay.md

     ansible_connection: local
 ```
 ### Set Global Variables
-* OpenShift mirror variables
-> Pre-populated entries are set in **mirror-vars.yml** and are ready to be used.
-However, the values should be customized to your particular environment.
-These variables are used for downloading and building the disconnected registsry tar file and for populating the disconnected registry itself.
-1. `bin_dir`: Where to install `oc` and `openshift-install`
-2. `bundle_file`: Where bundle file is created to be transferred to disconnected registry host
-                  Where bundle file is located on disconnected registry host
-3. `removable_media_path`: Where temporary images are downloaded to create bundle file to transfer
-                           Where the bundle file is extracted on disconnected registry host
-4. `ocp_release`: x.y.z for OpenShift release to mirror
-5. `local_repository`: namespace/repository in Quay to mirror *(**must already exist**)*
-6. `cloud_secret`: full path for pullsecret from [https://cloud.redhat.com](https://cloud.redhat.com)
-7. `merged_secret`: full path for merged pullsecret (cloud+disconnected_registry)
-8. `disconnected_registry_user`: your quay user
-9. `disconnected_registry_pass`: your quay password

 * Quay registry variables
 1. `base_dir`: A filesystem with at least 20G free for all Quay data to be stored.
 > OPTIONAL: customize subdirectory names for Quay components and/or local pull secret